GeneploreAI/.github/profile/README.md

+# Geneplore AI

-Geneplore AI is building the world's easiest way to use AI.
-We provide state of the art AIs with our Discord bot under one subscription.
+Geneplore AI is building the world's easiest way to use AI for communities, teams, and users.
+Access dozens of AI models under one subscription and one intuitive UI, without the hassle of managing different accounts and API schemas.

-This organization is for the Discord bot and server, ChatGPT, and our experimental API where we aggregate other models so you don't have to.
+This organization is for Geneplore AI's various projects, including our popular Discord bot, AI Chat.

+We have built some experimental Discord projects, a few of which we have made open-source over the years.
+Currently, our most popular initiatives remain closed source.

-Find our server here: https://geneplore.com/server
+Find our Discord server here: https://geneplore.com/server

 Add our bot here: https://geneplore.com/bot